Encryptr/O-plus-plus/README.md

 [![Issues][issues-shield]][issues-url]
 [![License][license-shield]][license-url]

 Opp was created to be a simple but powerfull general purpose langauage.
 Opp was created alongside the idea that it is to be a standalone compiler that can run on windows / mac / linux.
-Bopp also takes inspiration from the old B programming language as well as C. In the end Bopp is made to educate and experimant with creating standalone compilers.
+Opp also takes inspiration from the old B programming language as well as C. In the end Opp is being made to educate and experimant with creating standalone compilers.

 <img src="logo.png" width="350" height="350"/>